Jubel13/ExpenseApp/README.md

+# Project Description

-# ExpenseApp
+## ExpenseApp
-Expense App from udemy course, "React - The complete guide" <br>
+Expense App from udemy course: <a href="https://www.udemy.com/course/react-the-complete-guide-incl-redux/">React - The Complete Guide</a>  by Maximilian Schwarxmuller

-To use this app, use 'npm install' command on terminal <br>
+To use this app, clone or download and then use 'npm install' command on terminal

 Then, use 'npm start' <br>

 You can view this app on this link : https://jubel13.github.io/ExpenseApp/ <br>

-This is proyek from section 3-5
+This is proyek from section 3-5 from that course